torvalds/linux/Documentation/mm/damon/design.rst

 memory, and whether it should exclude the memory of the type (filter-out), or all except the memory of the type (filter-in).

-Currently, anonymous page, memory cgroup, address range, and DAMON monitoring target type filters are supported by the feature.
+Currently, anonymous page, memory cgroup, young page, address range, and DAMON monitoring target type filters are supported by the feature.
 Some filter target types require additional arguments.
 The memory cgroup filter type asks users to specify the file path of the memory cgroup for the filter.
 The address range type asks the start and end addresses of the range.
 The DAMON monitoring target type asks the index of the target from the context's monitoring targets list.
-Hence, users can apply specific schemes to only anonymous pages, non-anonymous pages, pages of specific cgroups, all pages excluding those of specific cgroups, pages in specific address range, pages in specific DAMON monitoring targets, and any combination of those.
+Hence, users can apply specific schemes to only anonymous pages, non-anonymous pages, pages of specific cgroups, all pages excluding those of specific cgroups, pages that not accessed after the last access check from the scheme, pages that accessed after the last access check from the scheme, pages in specific address range, pages in specific DAMON monitoring targets, and any combination of those.

 To handle filters efficiently, the address range and DAMON monitoring target